Crunchy005/WebhooksRoutingFilter/README.md

-To create a filter pass in the json body of the webhooks request and an array of json objects containing the forwarding URL and the queryfilter.
+To create a filter pass in the JSON body of the webhooks request and an array of JSON objects containing the forwarding URL and the query filter.
 The query filter uses [json-filter](https://www.npmjs.com/package/json-filter) to match the parameters in the request body and forward to the matching URL

 ```
 [